gwangmu/eng-to-hangul/README.md

 The languages that use Latin alphabets (i.e., A to Z) routinely add annotations to the closest alphabets to describe their unique sounds, and for the letters that they _don't_ use, they just simply leave it in the Alphabet set so that they can use them to describe _other_ language pronunciation.
 I think Hangul can do this the other way around: we add annotations and a new concept (i.e., consonant clusters) to describe other language pronunciation and use regular Hangul letters to describe Korean as it's always been.

-[This](https://gwangmu.medium.com/extending-hangul-for-english-70e8be3fc6ef) was written when I first thought about augmented Hangul, though at that point, I thought /z/ doesn't need to be thoroughly described in Hangul.
+[This](https://gwangmu.medium.com/extending-hangul-for-english-70e8be3fc6ef) was written when I first thought about augmented Hangul, though at that point, I thought /z/ doesn't need to be thoroughly described in Hangul so I ruled out /z/ from the annotation list.
 Full disclosure: it was.

 </details>